You will learn

 Facebook or Instagram can provide the perfect medium to communicate a message about your brand and remind them of why they opted-in in the first place.

-Another segment for your social media toolkit is a segment for former VIPs.
-If there is a lapse in how a group of former brand enthusiasts engages with your emails, then it is time to retarget them in a different channel to regain their attention and remind them of what they are missing with user-specific content.
+Another segment for your social media toolkit is a segment of former VIPs.
+If there is a lapse in how a group of former brand enthusiasts engages with your emails (or SMS), then it is time to retarget them in a different channel to regain their attention and remind them of what they're missing with user-specific content.
 The end goal is to re-engage this potentially lapsed segment.

-To create this segment, we will use the following set of conditions:
+To create this segment, you can use the following set of conditions, adjusting the numbers to best suit your brand:

 Target this segment with ads and a unique UTM tag set to bring them back to your site.
 The content of this message could be anything from a discount incentive to a simple reminder message.
 You may also consider creating a signup form to target them based on that same UTM URL.